 - Improve cognition

-If your fitness goals align with the benefits mentioned above, then it's time to make the necessary shift towards supplementation.
+If your fitness goals align with the benefits mentioned above, then it's time to make the necessary shift toward supplementation.
 Quit gravitating towards cardio machines and start powering yourself with the multi-ingredient formula.
-This article highlights the top 10 muscle-building supplements for women that can help them scale-up:
+This article highlights the top 10 muscle-building supplements for women that can help them scale up:

 1. Protein